Enhanced Gravity Model of trade: reconciling macroeconomic and network models: Empirical analysis

-We then check the performance of the EGM in replicating the purely binary topology of the ITN.
-As a first illustration, in Fig.~\ref{fig-world} we show all the trade links of the country with maximum degree (USA), the one with minimum degree (Western Sahara) and one with intermediate degree (Vanuatu).
-We also show the corresponding predictions under the standard GM (where \ref{eq_gravity} is first fitted to the non-zero flows and then extended to all pairs of countries) and the EGM.
-Since the traditional GM predicts a fully connected network, i.e. an expected degree $\langle k_i\rangle_{GM}=N-1$ for all $i$, its prediction is correct only for the country with maximum degree and deteriorates dramatically as the degree decreases.
-By contrast, the EGM gives an expected degree $\langle k_i\rangle_{EGM}=\sum_{j\ne i}p_{ij}$ (see Materials and Methods) which is in good agreement with the empirical one for the entire range of connectivity.
+We now want to check whether the trade links, besides being predicted in correct number by the EGM, are also placed between the correct pairs of countries by the same model.
+This means moving the focus of our analysis towards the purely binary, global topology of the ITN.
+As a first qualitative illustration setting the stage for this analysis, in Fig.~\ref{fig-world} we show all the trade links of the country with maximum degree (USA), the one with minimum degree (Western Sahara) and one with intermediate degree (Vanuatu).
+We also show the corresponding predictions under the standard GM (where Eq.~\eqref{eq_gravity} is first fitted to the non-zero flows and then extended to all pairs of countries) and the EGM.
+The traditional GM predicts a fully connected network, i.e. an expected degree $\langle k_i\rangle_{GM}=N-1$ for all $i$.
+This prediction may be accidentally correct for one or a few countries with maximal degree, if such countries turn out to be present in the network (in this case, this does not even happen as the maximum observed degree is $k=203$ for USA), but deteriorates unavoidably and dramatically for other countries as their degree decreases.
+By contrast, the EGM gives an expected degree $\langle k_i\rangle_{EGM}=\sum_{j\ne i}p_{ij}$ (see Appendix) which is in good agreement with the empirical one for the entire range of connectivity.